Product Safety Recall

 We care for workers

-We pay a premium for every Patagonia item that carries the Fair Trade Certified™ sewn label.
+We pay a premium for every Patagonia item that is made in a Fair Trade Certified™ factory.

 75,000+